bandhas

 Final Thought

 When performed correctly, bandhas can use prana and chakras to benefit the body and mind.
-This makes the bandhas a useful tool to gain optimal health and vitality.
-There are physical and energetic aspects to bandhas and so it is very important that they are practiced under the guidance of an experienced and knowledgeable teacher.
+This makes bandhas a useful tool for achieving optimal health and vitality.
+There are physical and energetic aspects to bandhas, so it is very important that they be practiced under the guidance of an experienced, knowledgeable teacher.
 Practicing the bandhas should always be done with caution and patience.

 Sign up for this FREE E-book and get powerful mudras for a deeper pranayama practice sent to you in seconds.